-Example D-1 reads the MAC address from an ethernet card on an SGI system for Linux (line breaks added for readability).
+Example D-1 reads the MAC address from the Broadcom Corporation NetXtreme BCM5704 Gigabyte Ethernet card on an SGI Altix ia64 system.
 It demonstrates how to memory map and interact with hardware devices from user space.

 Note: The following example is for an Altix ia64 architecture server.
-It will not correctly read the MAC address on Altix XE servers because the offset to the MAC address is different (that is, it is not 0x414 on Altix XE servers).
+It will not correctly read the MAC address on Altix XE x86\64 servers because the offset to the MAC address is different (that is, it is not 0x410 on Altix XE servers).